 5.1 The Customer shall perform the Customer Obligations in a timely manner.

 (a) use the Services in a professional and responsible way, and shall comply with all applicable Laws relating to its use or receipt of the Services;

-(b) use the Services only for the Customer's own business purposes, in the manner authorised by Safecall, and for no other purpose unless expressly provided otherwise in the Contract;
+(b) use the Services only for the Customer’s own business purposes, in the manner authorised by Safecall, and for no other purpose unless expressly provided otherwise in each Contract;

 (i) intentionally or recklessly distribute Viruses;